pademinune/Sudoku-Solver/README.md

 Note that for the very hard puzzles, it could take up to 2 minutes.

-This is the code on replit: https://replit.com/join/rdoultgfpw-justinnitoi
+This is the code on replit (it runs slower than locally): https://replit.com/join/rdoultgfpw-justinnitoi